 The goal is to get your tasty cookies to your loved ones.
 Therefore you should make sure the delivery or shipping service you choose has genuine records of customer satisfaction.
 Here are 3 courier services to ship your cookies.

-4. Pack Neatly
+4. Pack neatly

 This is the most important aspect of mailing your cookies.
 Cookies are fragile and they get cracked or get broken when they are not well packaged for delivery.

 You shouldn’t rely so much on the fact that shipping cargoes are trusted to ensure that goods given to them are delivered safely.
-Play your role by packing the cookies properly to avoid damages.
+Play your role by packing the cookies properly to avoid damage.

 A Ziploc is the best storage bag to use for cookies.
 Separate all flavors if you are mailing more than one flavor to stop the scent of one flavor from absorbing that of another.